-3. Teamwork and Git for Collaboration and Task Management
+3. Trello for Task Management

 If you are building a technology product and your team is small, say just you and a developer, consider indulging your developer should they request to track work in Git.
 It’s simple to do and it works; plus, it will make your developer happy.

 GoDaddy Bookkeeping (formerly known as Outright) makes bookkeeping simple.
 It organizes all of your finances in one place without requiring hours of data entry or tracking down receipts.

 Accounting is important, but it can be a hassle.
 You don’t want to waste your valuable runway time worrying about getting the books sorted out.
 The trick is to do it right from the start by creating a business checking account and obtaining a business credit card for ALL of your business expenses, and then letting the software do the rest.